sugestio/sugestio-.net/README.md

 ﻿# Overview

 This is a C# library for interfacing with the [Sugestio](http://www.sugestio.com) recommendation service.
-Data is submitted as POST variables.
+Data is submitted as XML.
 The library uses [DevDefined.OAuth](http://github.com/bittercoder/DevDefined.OAuth) to create the OAuth-signed requests.

 ## About Sugestio